AlexToTheSun/Validator_Activity/Testnet-guides/Haqq/explorer/Validator-Security/tmkms.md

 ## Done
-Congratulations, your validator now has a solid working architecture.
+Congratulations, your validator now has a double-signing protection.

 ### Commands for restart/logs tmkms and haqqd
 ```